Amendments to revoke corporate constitutional “rights,” reverse Buckley v. Valeo, and establish a right to vote.

 Thanks to Derek Cressman for drafting this Amendment

-An Amendment to Create a Constitutional Right to Vote
+An Amendment to Create an Affirmative Right to Vote

 If it seems strange to you that we are calling for an amendment to establish something you thought we already had, you may want to read this article first.